 Beyond that, the court’s standard of proof is a two-edged sword.
 Just as I wanted the court to dismiss her accusations against me because she had no proof, I had no proof to substantiate my diaper duty.
-I knew what I did, she knew what I did, but if we got into a courtroom and I said what I did but she denied what I said the judge would have to call it a wash.
+I knew what I did, she knew what I did.
+But if we got into a courtroom and I said what I did but she denied what I said the judge would have to call it a wash.
 There were no cameras or witnesses.
 My word against hers.
 Not good enough.

 There was also a more subtle issue to be concerned about.
-It would be nice to think that in the space of the decade or so since the movement for sexual equality began, all judges would be up-to-date and on the same page.
+It would be nice to think that in the space of the decade or so since the movement for gender equality began, all judges would be up-to-date and on the same page.
 But there are no guarantees.
-Claiming nightly diaper-changing by Daddy just might stir up gender role stereotypes in a judge who is not quite up to speed to the historic changes going on.
+Claiming nightly diaper-changing by Daddy just might stir up gender role stereotypes in a judge who is not quite up to speed to the historic changes.
 Once stereotypes are stirred up, things could lead to a cascade of negative consequences.
 What if my stereotype-switching behavior didn’t come across as the reasonable thing to do?
 What if my diaper-changing was totally misinterpreted?
 What if my claims were doubted, were seen as grand-standing?

 I submitted my trimmed-down papers to the court and held my breath.

 Tradition says that a man accused of beating his wife is in serious trouble.
 My lawyer was the picture of confidence when he insisted I had nothing to fear.
 I took the gamble and played along with my lawyer.